Governor Whitmer Announces Proposal To Invest In Affordable, High-Quality Child Care For Michigan Families

 - Provide grants to new and expanding sites in communities without adequate child care (10% of the ARPA stabilization grants is proposed to be set aside for this purpose).

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
-This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: Former Michigan State Star Keith Appling To Remain In Jail In Murder Case
+This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: Michael Jordan, Cincinnati Bengals Guard, To Host Free Football Camp In Canton On Saturday